cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Complex trauma primarily caused by disorganized attachment, not trauma per se
 * Treatment should focus on addressing the disorganized attachment component using attachment-based methods before processing trauma

-### PART III TREATMENT BACKGROUND AND THE THREE PILLARS MODEL OF COMPREHENSIVE ATTACHMENT REPAIR CHAPTER 6 An Overview of Treatments for Attachment Distur
+## PART III TREATMENT BACKGROUND AND THE THREE PILLARS MODEL OF COMPREHENSIVE ATTACHMENT REPAIR

-**Part III: Treatment Background and the Three Pillars Model of Comprehensive Attachment Repair**

-**Chapter 6: An Overview of Treatments for Attachment Disturbances**
+## CHAPTER 6 An Overview of Treatments for Attachment Disturbances

 - This chapter provides an overview of treatment approaches and methods for attachment disturbances, focusing on those representative of the types and forms developed since Bowlby and Ainsworth's pioneering work.
 - **The following is a summary of the key concepts from this text**: